Airlines could face more fines for mishandling wheelchairs under a Biden administration proposal - The Boston Globe

 The Biden administration is proposing to make it easier for the government to fine airlines for damaging or misplacing wheelchairs by making it an automatic violation of a federal law on accessible air travel.

-The U.S. Transportation Department is also on Thursday calling for airlines to provide annual training for employees who handle wheelchairs or lift passengers with disabilities.
+The US Transportation Department also called Thursday for airlines to provide annual training for employees who handle wheelchairs or lift passengers with disabilities.

 Damage to wheelchairs and scooters during air travel is a growing problem.
 The Transportation Department said 11,527 of the devices were mishandled by airlines last year, up from 10,337 in 2022.

-The administration plans to announce the proposed rule during a White House event that will include advocates for people with disabilities.
+The administration announced the proposed rule during a White House event that included advocates for people with disabilities.

 Advertisement